About WIHI

 Extra-Curricular and Enrichment Activities:

-Each teacher at WIHS will be expected to lead at least one club or after-school enrichment activity.
+Each teacher at WIHI is expected to lead at least one club or after-school enrichment activity.
 Students will be able to particiapte in these enrichment activities offered at the school.
-In addition, students may opt to participate in their "home" high school extra-curricular activities and sports programs.
+In addition, students may opt to participate in their "home" high school extra-curricular activities and sports programs as well.

 The School Day and Year:

-The WIHS school day is scheduled to start at 7:45am and end at 2:35pm.
+The WIHI school day starts at 7:45am and end at 2:35pm.
 The school year is 190 days with the first day of school being in August and finishing in June.
-Freshman orientation is during the second week of August.
+Freshman orientation is usually during the second week of August, however, please keep checking the calendar for updates.

 School building and location: